dataparency-dev/examples/Faqs.md

 Schema agnostic means that there is no requirement to define a schema to store and access data in D-ISP.
 Additionally, there is no requirement to define indexes in order to speed up queries.
 Documents stored in D-ISP have been parsed into a format called 'Common Hierarchical Format' (CHF).
-Structures in the CHF allow query matches without consulting an index, basically, the index is in the CHF and goes with the document wherever it may go.
+Structures in the CHF allow query matches without consulting an index; basically, the index is in the CHF and goes with the document wherever it may go.
 Any attribute/element/field and/or its value can be queried without an index.